laamphan/c-game-tents/README.md

 ## Game Extension

-Here, we will consider a generalisation of the original game (or _version 1_).
+Here, we will consider a generalization of the original game (or _version 1_).
 This new version (called _version 2_) is characterized by the following changes:

 - The grid can have an arbitrary number of rows and columns.
 The default game dimensions were a square grid of size 8x8.
 - The game grid has the possibility to have a "toric" **topology** (`wrapping` option): the rightmost column is adjacent to the leftmost column and the highest row is adjacent to the lowest row.